allwaysoft/uwx.github.io/source/Workshop/index.md

 "ep2" "C:\Program Files\Half-Life 2\ep2)
 }```

-and you don't have to mount the games in garry's mod after you did this, it will be automatically mounted
+Also, you don't have to mount the games in Garry's Mod after you did this, they will be automatically mounted.

-If you didn't understood PM me and i will be happy to help

-and if you are new here you can open the spoilers and welcome to cs.rin.ru hope you have a great time

-Things that you need to do
+##### Things that you need to do
 1. Install the spawn lists for the games
 [Download Spawnlists](https://mega.nz/#!DdAUWIxI!Z4xfXUxZSUi1_6G22cp9SJhVjFmXjDvHosLw_mXsco4)
-extract the zip file and there will be a ton of .txt files you need to put them in `GarrysMod/garrysmod/settings/spawnlists​`
-then restart the game
+Extract the zip file and there will be a ton of .txt files, you need to put them in `GarrysMod/garrysmod/settings/spawnlists​` then restart the game.

-and the new npc's won't appear in the npc tab, i will find a way to appear.
+The new NPCs won't appear in the NPC tab.
 The only way to spawn them is in console,

-For hunter from half life 2 episode 2
+For hunter from Half-Life 2: Episode 2, for example:
 `npc_create npc_hunter`

 # Other games